-There were no reconciling items that were outstanding for more than 12 months from the statement closing date.
+Management has documentation reflecting it has researched reconciling items that have been outstanding for more than 12 months.

-Collections (excluding electronic funds transfers)
+4) Collections (excluding electronic funds transfers)

 This section is not applicable.
 The District has a third party contractor performing all collection functions.